statikfintechllc/Ascend-Institute/docs/README.md

 > [!NOTE]
 >
->*We have received our 2nd Star, Thank you, KDK-Grim.
+> *We have received our 2nd Star(Since the reset, after the OpenAI MCP repo pull on July 4th), Thank you, KDK-Grim.
+>
->Let’s get GremlinGPT Seen & Funded.*
+> Let’s get GremlinGPT Seen & Funded.*

 <div align="center">